sushiswap/sushiswap-interface/docs/ORACLES.md

 Any price feed which is not currently in the Chainlink mappings need to be added.

-Each mapping is keyed by the price feed proxy address, an contains and object with these properties
+Each mapping is keyed by the price feed proxy address and contains an object with these properties:

 - from (token0 address)
 - to (token1 address)